mircealungu/reconstruction/4_Dynamic_Analysis.md

 # Reconstruction IV: Dynamic Analysis

-In the previous sessions, we have looked at the source code, we have looked at history, but we have now, to face the elephant in the room: we *can not not look* at the *running system itself*.
+In the previous sessions, we have looked at the source code, we have looked at history, and we saw that interesting information is available there.
+However, we have now to face the elephant in the room: the *running system itself*.
+We can not *not look* at it in our attempts to understand the system's architecture, even if, this is going to be the most challenging aspect.

 There are several ways in which we can do this:
 - add ad-hoc logging statements to the system